jianjieluo/MineCube/README.md

 2. Download and unzip `glad`, `glfw`, `glm`, `imgui` dependences  following the URL above.
 3. Rename all the dependences' directories without certain version number.
 4. Download `nlohmann/json.hpp` file from the URL above.
+5. Follow the steps above to add `freetype` library.

 Now your `3rd_party` looks like: